julianhyde/quidem/README.md

-and `calcite.version.isAtLeast1` will evaluate to true if `env` has an entry "calcite" of type `Function<String, Object>`, which has an entry "version" of type `Function<String, Object>`, which has an entry "isAtLeast1" which is either true or an object whose `toString()` method returns "true".
+and `calcite.version.isAtLeast1` will evaluate to true if `env` has an entry "calcite" of type `Function<String, Object>`, that has an entry "version" of type `Function<String, Object>`, that has an entry "isAtLeast1" that is either true or an object whose `toString()` method returns "true".

 A multi-part variable evaluates to false if any of its parts are null,